marcosvm13/blog/_posts/q-for-functional-programmers.md

 dictionaries and more iterators, where we briefly show an interesting connection with functors and monads.

-We embrace an innovative approach (when compared with other articles in this blog) where we show q and scala snippets side by side.
-We want to remark that our intention isn't to provide a comparison of these languages, but rather support our explanations by means of snippets from a more conventional functional language such as scala, for merely didactic purposes.
+Throughout these posts, we will show q and scala snippets side by side.
+We want to remark that our intention isn't to provide a comparison of these languages, though, but rather support our explanations by means of snippets from a more conventional functional language such as Scala, for merely didactic purposes.

+%% LITERATE POST %%

 ### Calculating the max of two numbers